Delboy/Fruit-Hunter/README.md

 ### Create user page
 - The create user page prompts the user to create a log-in username and a 4 digit pin code.
-- If the user has made a mistake at the welcome screen and instead wants to log in they can type 'login' to be directed to the login page.
+- If the user has made a mistake at the welcome screen and instead wants to login they can type 'login' to be directed to the login page.
-- Once verified the users chosen username and pin number is stored on a google sheet.
+- Once verified the user's chosen username and pin number is stored on a google sheet.

 ![choose_username](readme-assets/images/choose_username.png)
 ![choose_pin](readme-assets/images/choose_pin.png)